OrdinaryMagician/ibuki_m/README.md

 *"It's so nice to finally feel the breeze..."*

-Removes your exoskeleton, jetpack and the minimal clothing **Ibuki** begrudgingly wears to not *"titillate"* people too much in public.
+Sheds all that clothing **Ibuki** begrudgingly wears to not *"titillate"* people too much in public.
 All that's left is the very important **Lucky Collar** that **Saya** gave you.
-Do note that the added *"looseness"* will increase your view bob as you run, and for obvious reasons you'll lose the ability to fly.
-However, to compensate, the damage resistance of oil will be more effective.
+Although this makes you a bit more awkwardly *"bouncy"* in your movements, you also gain the advantage of damage resistance from oil being more effective, since you can now apply it everywhere.

 Note: This doesn't affect the **Mischievous Ellen** follower.
 She's more than used to seeing **Ibuki** naked.